Malcolm Stent

-Malcolm John Stent BEM (born 14 June 1945, Saltley, Birmingham, England) is an English actor, musical performer and playwright, who lives in Solihull.
+Malcolm John Stent BEM (born 14 June 1945, Saltley, Birmingham, England) [died 11 March 2024] was an English actor, musical performer and playwright, who lived in Solihull.
 He was in a band called the Timoneers, before he became a regular at The Boggery with Jasper Carrott.
-He has continued to perform around the Midlands ever since.
+He continued to perform around the Midlands ever since.
 He was awarded a British Empire Medal in the 2017 New Year Honours for services to entertainment and charity in Solihull.

+He also presented a popular lunchtime radio show "In the Barmaids Arms" on Radio WM.
+The barmaid "Rosie" was portrayed by Mary Kendall (died 2015) while the pub background sounds were created in the studio.